 In the same way that it is possible to increase external positivity surrounding your company by recycling, it is also possible to do so internally.
 There is a noticeable boost in morale when companies successfully implement recycling campaigns.
 Employees begin to take more pride and responsibility when they know that their company is making a difference environmentally.
 This boost in morale can be capitalised on further by invoking your employees’ spirit of competition; pit departments against each other to determine which is the most efficient, thus boosting the company’s overall recycling efforts and profiting from a more productive workforce.

 The environmental consequences of recycling are drastic; choosing to recycle something biodegradable instead of sending it to landfill reduces the amount of methane released into the atmosphere.
 Methane is commonly regarded as a greenhouse gas that is 26x more potent than carbon dioxide.
 The European Commission's Joint Research Centre (JRC) found that the waste of an average office is 60-80% paper, so leaving your paper waste to rot rather than repurposing it can contribute quite significantly to climate change.
-Recycling isn’t limited to paper either; the list of readily recyclable products includes glass and aluminium as well electrical equipment and printer cartridges - all of which require far less resources to be recycled than to be created from scratch.
+Recycling isn’t limited to paper either; the list of readily recyclable products includes glass and aluminium as well electrical equipment and printer cartridges - all of which require far fewer resources to be recycled than to be created from scratch.

 Although recycled products aren’t necessarily cheaper than their ‘new’ counterparts, if trends continue and more people begin recycling, this should increase the amount of recycled products being purchased.
 Economies of scale dictate that as a result of this there will be a drop in cost and, potentially, an even bigger boost to your bottom line.Talk To An Expert